THE HEART OF THE CHRISTIAN ERROR

 Now, what would the Christian response be to the passage above?
 He or she might answer in one of the following ways:

-We will be saved (meaning we will go to Heaven when we die) anyway by grace even though we do not love father or mother more than Christ; even though we do not take up our cross and follow Christ.
+- We will be saved (meaning we will go to Heaven when we die) anyway by grace even though we love father or mother more than Christ, even though we do not take up our cross and follow Christ.

-This saying of Christ applies to Jews at that time.
+- This saying of Christ applies to the Jews at the time of Jesus.

 It appears that few Christian scholars would agree that being born again refers to moral transformation, because this would mean living in the Kingdom of God means living in righteous behavior.
 The Christian teachers would not accept such an interpretation because their stance is that our moral behavior cannot possibly affect the sovereign work of God in saving us.

 In other words, Christian teachers insist that it is not critically necessary the Christian behave righteously.
 Such teaching has destroyed the spiritual strength of Christians in many nations, including the United States, and has provided the basis for such errors as the doctrine of the pre-tribulation rapture of all who make a profession of Christ.
-That we must be worthy to participate in the resurrection that will take place at the return of Christ is seldom or never mentioned.
-It is all by “faith alone.”
+It is seldom or never mentioned that we must be worthy to participate in the resurrection that will take place at the return of Christ.
+Christian teachers claim it is all by “faith alone.”
 In fact, it is not even by faith.
 It is by making the correct theological statement.

 But those who are considered worthy of taking part in that age and in the resurrection from the dead will neither marry nor be given in marriage, (Luke 20:35)